-- a.
-A gable or dormer may encroach beyond the recession lines where it is: - ii. no greater than 1m in height and width measured parallel to the nearest adjacent boundary - w.xi. no greater than 1m in depth measured horizontally at 90 degrees to the nearest adjacent boundary. - b.
-A recession line restriction shall not apply to accessory buildings nor common walls shared at a boundary and parts of buildings that do not extend beyond the length of that wall.
+- A gable or dormer may encroach beyond the recession lines where it is: - i. no greater than 1m in height and width measured parallel to the nearest adjacent boundary - ii. no greater than 1m in depth measured horizontally at 90 degrees to the nearest adjacent boundary. - b.
+A recession line restriction shall not apply to accessory buildings nor common walls shared at a boundary and parts of buildings that do not extend beyond the length of that wall. - c.

-c.
 For:

 - a.
-Any non-residential activity authorised pursuant to Rule 12.2.3.3(d) - b.
-Any medium density housing development authorised pursuant to Rule 12.2.3.2(xiv) - c.
-Sites smaller than 400m created pursuant to Rule 15.2.6.2(i)(b)

-the maximum height of buildings may exceed the maximum height stated in Clause (c) above, up to a maximum of 3 storeys or 10m (whichever is lesser).
+Any non-residential activity authorised pursuant to Rule 12.2.3.3(b) - Any medium density housing development authorised pursuant to Rule 12.2.3.2xiii - c.
+Sites smaller than 550m2 created pursuant the maximum height of buildings may exceed the maximum height stated in Rule 12.2.5.2ii(c) above, up to a maximum of 3 iii Jacks Point Zone - Homestead Bay in any one part of that area.
+The buildings shall provide a variety of living accommodation.